Phil_quote_2spontaneoussynapse202210140058

 ‘Why Philosophers Are Obsessed With Brains in Jars’ The Atlantic, July 25, 2017 Preserved brains have had a mysterious appeal for decades…

-Phil has contributed to Created Out of Mind’s free online course where you can hear him talk in more detail about our Brains in a Dish project ‘ Dementia and the Arts: Sharing Practice, Developing Understanding and Enhancing Lives’
+Phil and the Brains team contributed to Created Out of Mind’s free online course ‘ Dementia and the Arts: Sharing Practice, Developing Understanding and Enhancing Lives’